-Do we know what causes Merkel cell carcinoma?
+What causes Merkel cell carcinoma?

 Although we know some of the things that can raise a person’s risk of Merkel cell carcinoma (MCC), it’s not clear exactly how these things might cause MCC.

 Cancer is caused by changes in the DNA inside of cells.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
-Changes in several different genes are usually needed for a cell to become cancerous.
+Changes in several different genes are usually needed for a cell to become a cancer cell.

-Researchers don’t yet know all of the DNA changes that result in MCC, but they have found that many of these cancers have changes in tumor suppressor genes.
+Researchers don’t yet know all of the DNA changes that can result in MCC, but they have found that many of these cancers have changes in tumor suppressor genes.

 Ultraviolet (UV) radiation can damage the DNA inside skin cells.
 Sometimes this damage affects certain genes that control how and when cells grow and divide, which may be the first step on the path to cancer.

-Last Medical Review: 12/31/2013
+Last Medical Review: 04/13/2015

-Last Revised: 12/31/2013
+Last Revised: 05/23/2016